 Dermal fillers are priced according to the type and amount used.
 You pay for what you use.
 The volume used is based on the amount of volume loss that you want treated.
 As the most common dermal fillers are pre-packaged in 1 ml syringes, we generally work in volumes of unit mls.
 At your initial consultation with our physician you will be provided with the exact price of your treatment.

-We do run special pricing from time to time - please check our website from time to time for details, or add yourself to our mailing list to be kept updated on specials.
+We do run special pricing for packages and from time to time - please check our Instagram from time to time for details, or add yourself to our mailing list to be kept updated on specials.

 What can I expect?

 It is a common misconception that dermal filler injections will result in oversized cheeks or “duck lips”.
 The goal of a treatment is to restore your youthful contours, while still retaining a natural appearance.
 The volume of filler used depends on the amount of volume restoration required.
 If a large volume is required, we may elect to spread the treatments into several sessions over a few weeks or months.
 This ensures a gradual restoration and is more affordable.

 During the consultation at cosmetic MD, our physician will go through your medical history, discuss your concerns and expectations, and then advise on the most appropriate treatment.
 If it is decided that dermal filler injections form part of your treatment program, it will be explained the estimated amount you will need (the cost), any risks to treatment and what to expect following the injection.
 Digital photography will be performed to record your baseline appearance and movement and the results of treatment.

 The actual injection is performed with fine needles or injection cannulas and generally takes between 10 to 30 minutes, depending on how much volume is required.
 We aim to minimise the discomfort by using ice, anaesthetic numbing cream or using nerve blocks in the treatment areas.
 We may massage the area to ensure an even distribution of dermal filler within the skin during the treatment.